Changing Your Name in Iowa

 If you would like to legally change your or your child’s name, there are certain steps you must take.
 These steps vary depending on whether the name change is for an adult or a child.

 Name Change for Adults:

-The last option is for an adult to file a petition for name change in district court.
+Third, an adult can file a petition for name change in district court.
 The petition must include the following information:

-- the legal description of all real estate in Iowa owned or in which the person has any legal interest; and
+- A legal description of all real estate in Iowa owned or in which the person has any legal interest

 Be aware that a person’s name may only be changed once by filing a petition in District Court unless a very good reason can be given to the judge.
 This limit does not apply to a name change in a divorce proceeding.

 The name change process for minor children is similar to that of adults.
 There are two ways to change a minor child’s name.